WELCOME TO GRIM & PERILOUS GAMING

 WHAT IS ZWEIHÄNDER?

 ZWEIHÄNDER is a pastiche of many familiar themes found throughout low fantasy literature, the gritty portrayal of a society replete with clandestine conflict, political intrigues, vicious reprisals and terrifying supernatural elements.
-The Gamemaster will impress situations upon Players with what we call the Three Pillars: social intrigue, environmental challenges and conflict.
+The Gamemaster will impose dramatic, tense scenes upon players with what are the three pillars of a role-playing game: Combat, Social Intrigue and Wilderness Travel.
 These are the foundation of this book, as any one of them can prove lethal in very different ways.
-And whenever the Gamemaster calls upon you to change the outcome, you roll the dice to determine success or failure.
+These challenges frame the drama of how your Characters interact during adventures.
+As the Gamemaster calls upon you to mold the flow of events, you roll the dice to determine success or failure.

 ZWEIHÄNDER AS A THEME

 There are many dark themes you’ll find within these pages.
-The system and its game mechanics are written to describe a motif of stark realism, political intrigue, profane sorcery and unimaginable horrors from beyond.
+The system and its game mechanics are written to describe a motif of brutal violence, political intrigue, profane sorcery and unimaginable horrors from beyond.
 Disease runs rampant throughout cities.
-Towering asylums upon the edge of civilization ring with the howls of the demented.
-Tales of twisted monstrosities are whispered into firelight, of evil that consumes the crumbling remnants of a past age, slumbering until stirred by intrepid fools… or lurking in the deepening shadows of a nearby alley, biding its time.
+Towering asylums upon the edge of civilization ring with the howls of the demented and damned.
+Tales of twisted monstrosities are whispered into firelight, talk of an all-consuming chaos that rests below the earth and beyond the stars.
+It slumbers until stirred by intrepid fools… or waits lurking in the deepening shadows of a nearby alley, biding its time.
 Villainy lies within the hearts of men, who engage in all manner of violence and deceit in the name of progress.
+It is a world where the upright perish, the unjust linger and grim attitudes rule.
 People live in a state of decay and paranoia, scrambling to keep what little has been afforded them by the higher social classes.
-The gods are petty and quick to anger, their fickle gifts bestowed upon a vexing few.
+The gods are petty and quick to anger; their fickle gifts bestowed upon a vexing few.
 Those who call themselves priests are often venal charlatans, consumed by the very sins they preach against.
-And far from the prying eyes of others, sorcerers risk their sanity and their souls to harness the mysterious power of cosmic disorder by striking Faustian bargains with gods, demons and other less than palatable entities.
+Far from the prying eyes of others, sorcerers risk their sanity and their souls to harness the mysterious power of cosmic disorder by striking Faustian bargains with gods, daemons, diabolical servants and other less than palatable entities.

 Finally, the ZWEIHÄNDER system is “world-agnostic”, easily adaptable for any number of home brewed or published worlds.
 The system is ideal for role-playing games inspired by or emulating a darker version of Germanic and European Renaissance.
-It can also be adapted to support games in the politically-driven stories of George R.R.
+It can also be adapted to support many different published games, such as the dark fantasy novels of Polish author Andrzej Sapkowski, the politically-driven stories of George R.R.
 Martin, medieval-styled horror adventures inspired by H.P.
-Lovecraft, the dark fantasy world of Polish author Andrzej Sapkowski, among a host of others.
-It’s up to you to tailor these rules to your liking; they’ve been written in a modular fashion, so Gamemasters may remove parts of rules wholesale in support of their style of gaming.
+Lovecraft and even the chaos-laden Renaissance authored by Chris Pramas, Graeme Davis and Richard Halliwell amongst a host of others.

 WHAT ZWEIHÄNDER IS NOT

-This system isn’t really designed with a pure dungeon romp in mind.
-While these rules can support that style of play, death is almost a certainty if you seek out these sort of endless challenges, even if you’ve focused on nothing but growing your Character’s fighting skills.
+This system isn’t really designed for the traditional role-playing game dungeon romp.
+While these rules can mildly support that style of play, death is almost a certainty.
 Injuries sustained in ZWEIHÄNDER often have nasty consequences, requiring prolonged periods of recovery and care.
-Monsters are incredibly dangerous and rarely taken down without great casualty.
-Even common peasant rabble, when gathered into groups, can drag a tuned-up knight off his steed and beat him to a pulp.
-We don’t want to discourage this style of play, but you have been warned!
+Creatures are incredibly dangerous and rarely taken down without mortal injuries.
+In a grim & perilous world, common peasant rabble, when gathered into large enough groups, can drag a veteran knight off his steed and beat him to a bloody pulp.
+We don’t wish to thwart this style of play, but you have been warned!

 ZWEIHÄNDER IS A ROLE-PLAYING GAME

-Players can change the outcome of the story by making decisions “In-Character”, using the persona they’ve created.
-These decisions drive the challenges within the story by casting dice.
-The Gamemaster will adjudicate the results of these dice rolls and produce a narrative that encapsulates what the Players’ Characters are experiencing.
-Veteran Gamemasters will likely develop a lengthy story arc known as a “Campaign”, a malleable blueprint that highlights the themes, people and places within the game while allowing the aforementioned elements to be molded by the choices Players make with their Characters.
-Oftentimes, they will even create their own persistent world (called a “Campaign World”), further immersing themselves and the Players within its deep and robustly imaginative framework.
-Some Gamemasters may even adopt elements from popular television shows, author an alternate history derived from our own world’s history, adapt stories from material found in popular fantasy novels or use published Campaign Worlds from other role-playing game publishers.
+Veteran Gamemasters will likely develop a lengthy story arc known as a “Campaign”, a malleable blueprint that highlights the themes, people and places within the game while allowing the aforementioned elements to be molded by the choices players make with their Characters.
+Oftentimes, they will even create their own persistent world (called a “Campaign World”), further immersing themselves and the players within its deep and robustly imaginative framework.
+Some Gamemasters may even adopt elements from popular television shows, author an alternate history derived from our own world’s history, adapt stories from material found in popular fantasy novels or use published Campaign Worlds created by other role-playing game publishers.

 THE GOLDEN RULE

 One rule above all others is held in the highest regard around the gaming table – have a good time!
-This means that the Gamemaster and Players should never let the rules prevent the story from moving forward.
+This means that the Gamemaster and players should never let the rules prevent the story from moving forward.
 If a rule gets in the way, work with your Gamemaster to change it by turning it into a “house rule”, personalizing it for your group’s preferred style of play.
-While rules are tools, rulings are far more important on the Gamemaster’s part than strict adherence to the book.
-ZWEIHÄNDER is built with modularity baked into the rules and you should be able to modify and change rules without upsetting the inherent balance of the system.
+While rules act as tools, rulings are far more important on the Gamemaster’s part rather than strict adherence to the book.
+ZWEIHÄNDER is built with modularity baked into the rules and able to be modified without upsetting the inherent balance of the system.

 If for some reason you or the Gamemaster has forgotten a specific rule, ignore it and look it up whenever your group ends the Game Session.
 Stopping the game to find the exact language (or even argue about its interpretation) only creates frustration around the table.
-The Gamemaster and the Players shouldn’t position themselves into adversarial roles against one another.
-Above all else, a role-playing game is a cooperative game, with an unspoken agreement between the Players and the Gamemaster that they will play fairly, placing fun above all else.
+The Gamemaster and the players shouldn’t position themselves into adversarial roles.
+Above all else, a role-playing game is a cooperative game, with an agreement between the players and the Gamemaster that they will play fairly, placing fun above all else.
 And while the Gamemaster has the final say on how all rules play out, you should be mindful of your choices and discuss any issues you may have with a particular mechanic or interpretation outside of the Game Session.
 Don’t ruin the fun for yourself and everyone else around you by dragging the Gamemaster into an argument over how a rule is used.
-Save interruptions for the end of the Game Session or the beginning of the next.
+Save discussion of the point for the end of the Game Session or the beginning of the next.

-Dice rolls alone do not solely dictate how the story plays out.
+Additionally, dice rolls alone do not solely dictate how the story plays out.
 Dice add an element of random chance to the game.
 It may create moments of excitement as you succeed an incredibly difficult test to overcome some deadly obstacle.
 Other times, it can be exceedingly harsh, as when a dice roll results in the death of a Character.
-While dice add a threatening element to the game that may be both beneficial or ruinous, the narrative, story and role-play should be the core focus of any successful role-playing game.
+While dice add a threatening element of chance to the game that may be beneficial or ruinous, the narrative, story and role-play should be the core focus.
 While grim & perilous games tend to be far more gritty and unrelenting than other role-playing games, you should do your best to emulate this same style of gaming by relying less on the dice rolls you make and look more towards the role you play.
 In fact, the game is designed to offer the most rewards for doing just that!

 YOUR ZWEIHÄNDER GAME!